guylepage3/m3/README.md

 Meta is currently an extension of the [Bootstrap](https://getbootstrap.com/) framework.
 An easy to use Sass file that gets compiled with [Bootstrap Theming](https://getbootstrap.com/docs/4.1/getting-started/theming/).

-There currently is no homepage to reference but will be coming soon.
-In the meantime, we recommend simply following the instructions below to get your version of the `Meta Documentation` up and running.
+Follow the instructions below to get your version of the `Meta Documentation` up and running.

 ### Running Meta Documentation locally
 1. Quickly start by cloning the repository to your local machine `git clone git@github.com:universelabs/meta.git`.